Foreign exchange risk hedging

 Main foreign exchange risk solutions

-• The maximum term allowed depends on your needs and the credit arrangements made with the bank.
+• The maximum term allowed depends on your needs and the credit arrangements made with National Bank.

-• The contract can be settled on a set date, or left open for a period of 30 days (up to 180 days in some cases).
+• This contract can be settled on a fixed date, or open over a 30-day period (up to 180 days in some cases).

-• You can carry out the transaction online using our Internet Banking Solutions for Businesses.
+• You can carry out the transaction online by signing in to Internet Banking Solutions for Businesses.

 This transaction provides the same benefits as the forward and the range forward, but over a longer period; very useful to protect recurring transactions.